Make a Good Poster

 - Dimensions of your poster: 42 inches (wide) by 36 inches (height).

-- Design your poster as a slide in PowerPoint, and save the file as a .ppt file.
+- Design your poster as a slide in PowerPoint, and save the file as both a .ppt file and PDF.

 - To do this, create a new slide show and add a new slide by choosing “New Slide” from the “Insert” menu.